andrexandre/inception/README.md

 # Inception
-This README.md is my notes for the inception project that you can use as documentation.
+This README.md is the first thing i learned in this project, this is how to work with a single docker container.

 ### First docker commands:
 ```